Rayquaza01/JoinPython/README.md

 2. Click more
 3. Click export
 4. Make sure Google CSV is selected and download the CSV file
-5. Place google.csv in join.py's directory and run joinsetup.py
+5. Place google.csv in join.py's directory and run `joinsetup.py -c`
 6. contacts.json should be created.
 You can delete google.csv.
+End of setup.

+AutoRemote Setup

+1. Run `joinsetup.py -a`.
+2. Enter name of the device you want to set up.
+3. Enter the short url for that device. (after the goo.gl)
+4. Repeat 2 & 3 until all devices are accounted for.
+5. arDevices.json should be created.
 End of setup.

 For the best results, add join.py's working directory to your system's path.